 Digital Resilience Bonus

 The digital resilience bonus (DRB) supports businesses in the F&B industry who have been especially hard hit during restrictions this year.
 The bonus of up to $10,000 is to uplift digital capabilities that will support business growth and efficiency.
-To qualify for DRB, your enterprise must be: incorporated on or before 26 May 2020 with a Food Service or Retail SSIC code and using the digital solutions that the grant will pay for between 1 June 2020 and 30 June 2021.
+To qualify for DRB, your enterprise must be: incorporated on or before 26 May 2020 with a Food Service or Retail SSIC code and be using the digital solutions that the grant will pay for between 1 June 2020 and 30 June 2021.

 For more information download the brochure: https://duifdi8i2s27p.cloudfront.net/IMDA+Digital+Resilience+Bonus+Infographic.pdf